 Despite being partly a flashback episode – normally a guarantee the action is going to come to halt – Condor continued to be decently smart this week.
-Irons Jr’s character manages to be less of a dick to women and William Hurt is still in it, which is great news, even if the idea of (spoiler alert) him and Mira Sorvino having an affair is a bit icky.
+Irons Jr’s character manages to be less of a dick to women and William Hurt is still in it, which is great news, even if the idea of (spoiler alert) (spoiler alert) him and Mira Sorvino having an affair is a bit icky.

 Marvel’s Cloak and Dagger (US: Freeform: UK: Amazon)